xiv-desu/xiv-desu.github.io/content/conventions/_index.md

 On average, questions will save more time than they waste.

 _Corollary_: Don't get snippy at others for asking questions.

+## 2. The #1 marker goes in the north-east by default

+{{ image(alt="A diagram of markers showing #1 in the top-right corner.", src="markers.png", caption="Marker diagram") }}

+The #1 marker is not consistently placed in North American parties.
+Some groups place it in the north-west corner, others in the north-east.
+On occasion, we even see groups that put numbers on the cardinals and letters on the intercardinals.

+#1 in the NE is the most common worldwide, and also makes the markers more consistent: both cardinal and intercardinal makers can be read clockwise from north, like an actual clock.
+With #1 in the northwest, you would have to read clockwise starting from the northwest.

 ## 3. Claim positions in chat rather than the clock spot dance